K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Proposed Method

 \textit{Measurement Noise Modeling.} To account for uncertainty in residual torque estimation, we define the total measurement noise covariance as the sum of two components:

 where $\bm{\Sigma}_{*,k}$ is the predictive covariance of \ac{kmp} at the current input, and $\bm{\Sigma}_{\mathrm{emp},k}$ represents the empirical noise.

-The KMP-derived term, $\bm{\Sigma}_{*,k}$, captures both heteroscedasticity in the training data and epistemic uncertainty, as discussed in Section~\ref{subsec:KMP}.
-While \ac{kmp} provides an offline, structured characterization of variability, it cannot adapt to time-varying measurement noise, artifacts introduced by numerical differentiation, or unexpected disturbances during online operation.
-To address this limitation, the empirical noise covariance $\bm{\Sigma}_{\mathrm{emp},k}$ is adapted online from the filter innovations using an exponentially weighted moving average, which is a specialized form of~\eqref{eq:akf}:
+The \ac{kmp}-derived term, $\bm{\Sigma}_{*,k}$, captures both heteroscedasticity in the training data and epistemic uncertainty, as discussed in Section~\ref{subsec:KMP}.
+While \ac{kmp} provides an offline, structured characterization of variability, it cannot adapt to time-varying measurement noise, numerical-differentiation artifacts, or unexpected disturbances during online operation.
+To address this limitation, the empirical noise covariance $\bm{\Sigma}_{\mathrm{emp},k}$ is adapted online from filter innovations using an exponentially weighted moving average, which is a specialized form of~\eqref{eq:akf}:

 where $\bm{r}_k = \bm{\zeta}^*_k - \bm{H} \hat{\bm{\omega}}_{k|k-1}$ denotes the innovation and $\rho \in (0,1)$ is the forgetting factor.